 It is believed that these bets can be traced back to a wager placed in 1989 by a man from south Wales who stuck £30 on five events occurring before the turn of the millennium.
 These were Cliff Richard to receive a knighthood, EastEnders to still be on air, Australian shows Home and Away and Neighbours to still be broadcast on UK television and U2 to still be together.
 He only went and won nearly £200,000!

 A huge amount has changed since then and now you can find novelty bets with almost every bookie in the world.
 Some markets attract millions of pounds in wagers.
-For example, when the character Lucy Beale was killed off on the UK soap EastEnders punters reportedly bet more on this than any other novelty bet in British history.
+For example, when the character Lucy Beale was killed off on the UK soap EastEnders (sorry, spoilers) punters reportedly bet more on this than any other novelty bet in British history.

-Novelty bets tend to be seen as fun type of bet and less serious than sports betting and for this reason is often shunned by professional gamblers remaining the pursuit of the average bettor.
+Novelty bets tend to be seen as a fun type of bet and less serious than sports betting, and for this reason is often shunned by professional gamblers remaining the pursuit of the average bettor.
 Naturally some operators lend themselves more to these bet types than others.
 As a rule the more seriously a bookie takes itself the poorer the specials markets they provide.
 For example Paddy Power and Coral are excellent whereas BetVictor leave a lot to be desired in this area.

 There is too much money in this rising market for betting sites to completely ignore and this is why you can get prices on the biggest events, such as the UK general election, from all bookies.